THE PARAMOUNT THEATRE > Venue History

 The Paramount Theatre Today

 The Paramount is a thriving landmark theatre.
 An annual season of KeyBank Broadway at The Paramount season accompanies a performance series of dance, jazz, live concerts, speakers, comedy, special events, and family shows.
 The Silent Movie Mondays Series draws thousands to experience a taste of the past accompanied by the original Mighty Wurlitzer Organ.
 A Theatre Access Program grants tickets to individuals and organizations without the means to attend theatre, and robust Education and Community Programs provide vital professional arts interactions for young and emerging artists.

 Continuing to serve the original vision that Ida Cole had for The Paramount, the Seattle Theatre Group® has continued stewardship of the theatre.
 Additionally, STG operates and maintains the historic Moore and Neptune Theatres.

 Photo Credit: Bob Cerelli 2014

-You can also visit the Historic Theatres Library, which is located in the Paramount Theatre Tower at 911 Pine Street in Seattle.
+You can also visit the Archive and Gallery, which is located in the Paramount Theatre Tower at 911 Pine Street in Seattle.
 It is open on Tuesdays and Thursdays, from 10 am to 3 pm.
 Admission is free!